Does Tea Help to Induce Labour?

 3. Chamomile Tea to Induce Labour

 Chamomile is a herb closely related to the common daisy, and there are some reports of the German and Roman chamomile causing miscarriage.
-Hence the herb gets its reputation as being helpful in inducing labour although there is no credible evidence to back up the general belief.
+Hence the herb gets its reputation as being helpful in inducing labour in post term pregnancy.
+A 2016 study also reports that chamomile, which has no chemical side effects, can be used for stimulating labour in post-term pregnancy.
 The flower of the herb is dried to make tea, capsules and extracts.
-If you wish to use this herb to bring on the labour, you must check with your doctor.
+If you have had any pregnancy complications in the current or previous pregnancy and wish to use this herb to bring on labour, you must check with your doctor first.

 4. Cinnamon and Clove Tea to Induce Labour

 Cinnamon and clove are spices that are safe to consume in limited quantities during pregnancy.
 The effectiveness of cinnamon and clove tea in inducing labour hasn’t been demonstrated to a credible extent although it is tried with other herbs as a labour-inducer.

 5. Cumin Tea to Induce Labour

 Cumin tea has also been used to kick start labour by midwives in women who have mostly gone past their 40 weeks mark.
 The tea is known to stimulate contractions in women who have shot past their due dates.
-Like many other spicy foods, cumin tea increases the metabolic rate which is thought to stimulate labour potentially.
+Like many other spicy foods, cumin tea increases the metabolic rate, which is thought to stimulate labour potentially.
 Cumin tea, unfortunately, isn’t a tasty beverage.
-To overcome its bitterness, a small chunk of potato can be added into the mix while preparing the tea.
+To overcome its bitterness, a small chunk of potato can be added to the mix while preparing the tea.